 The enrollment process utilizes both care managers and online self-enrollment which allow for greater access to the service based on client preferences and needs and facilitates robust outreach to vulnerable and/or difficult-to-reach populations.
-The organization will continue to evaluate enrollment and usage to determine how well underserved populations are served.
+The organization will continue to evaluate enrollment and usage to determine how well underserved populations are reached by the program's services.